Willlumm/python-template/README.md

 ### Continuous Integration

-The CI action runs when a pull request opens an makes the following checks:
+The CI action runs when a pull request opens and makes the following checks:
 - Formatting and linting
 - Tests